elastic/elasticsearch-js/README.md

 ### Compatibility

-Elastic language clients are guaranteed to be able to communicate with Elasticsearch or Elastic solutions running on the same major version and greater or equal minor version.

 Language clients are forward compatible; meaning that clients support communicating with greater minor versions of Elasticsearch.
-Elastic language clients are not guaranteed to be backwards compatible.
+Elastic language clients are also backwards compatible with lesser supported minor Elasticsearch versions.

 | Elasticsearch Version | Client Version |
 | --------------------- |----------------|